campusbeats/campusbeats.github.io/index.md

 Any part of the system that manipulates the CampusBeats data model imports the Profiles or Interests variable, and invokes methods of that class to get or set data.

-There are many common operations on MongoDB collections.
-To simplify the implementation, the ProfileCollection and InterestCollection classes inherit from the [BaseCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/base/BaseCollection.js) class.
+Within the application, two collections using MongoDB exist: the ProfileCollection and InterestCollection classes.
+These are inherited from the [BaseCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/base/BaseCollection.js) class.

 The [BaseUtilities](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/base/BaseUtilities.js) file contains functions that operate across both classes.

-Both ProfileCollection and InterestCollection have Mocha unit tests in [ProfileCollection.test.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/profile/ProfileCollection.test.js) and [InterestCollection.test.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.test.js).
-See the section below on testing for more details.
+The ProfileCollection and InterestCollection contain Mocha unit tests in [ProfileCollection.test.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/profile/ProfileCollection.test.js) and [InterestCollection.test.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.test.js).

+Currently, these collections are a part of the current model, but will be updated as new collections are added.

 ## CSS

 The [Semantic UI](http://semantic-ui.com/) CSS framework is used within this application.
 To learn more about the Semantic UI theme integration with Meteor, see [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).

-The Semantic UI theme files are located in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
-Because they are located in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
-(Meteor automatically loads all files into the client that are located in the client/ directory).
+The [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory holds the Semantic UI theme files.
+To load, these files do need to be imported because they are located in the client/ directory and not the imports/ directory as Meteor automatically loads all files located in the client/ directory into the client.

-Note that the user pages contain a menu fixed to the top of the page, and thus the body element needs to have padding attached to it.
-However, the landing page does not have a menu, and thus no padding should be attached to the body element on that page.
-To accomplish this, the [router](https://github.com/bowfolios/bowfolios/blob/master/app/imports/startup/client/router.js) uses "triggers" to add an remove the appropriate classes from the body element when a page is visited and then left by the user.
+A menu is fixed at the top of all user pages, which means body elements will have padding and adjusted margins to make the page look visibly pleasing.
+The landing page, however, does not Note that the user pages contain a menu fixed to the top of the page, and thus the body element needs to have padding attached to it.
+However, the landing page does not have a menu and does not need padding in the body.
+"Triggers" are needed in the [router](https://github.com/bowfolios/bowfolios/blob/master/app/imports/startup/client/router.js) to add and remove the appropriate classes from the body element upon visiting the page.

 ## Routing

-For display and navigation among its four pages, the application uses [Flow Router](https://github.com/kadirahq/flow-router).
+The application uses [Flow Router](https://github.com/kadirahq/flow-router) to display and navigate through the four main pages and additional pages.

-Routing is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).
+Routing used in this application is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).

-Campus Beats defines the following routes:
+The following routes are defined in CampusBeats:

   * The `/` route goes to the public landing page.
   * The `/directory` route goes to the public directory page.
   * The `/<user>/profile` route goes to the profile page associated with `<user>`, which is the UH account name.
+  * The `/<user>/home` route goes to the home page associated with `<user>`, which is the UH account name.
+  * The `/<user>/admin` route goes to the admin home page associated with `<user>`, which is the UH account name.
-  * The `/<user>/filter` route goes to the filter page associated with `<user>`, which is the UH account name.
+  * The `/<user>/beats` route goes to the beats page associated with `<user>`, which is the UH account name.

 ## Authentication